Casimir Pulaski: Tributes and commemoration

-The United States has long commemorated Pulaski's contributions to the American Revolutionary War, and already on October 29, 1779, the United States Congress passed a resolution that a monument should be dedicated to him, but the first monument to him, the Casimir Pulaski Monument in Savannah, Georgia, was not built until 1854.
+The United States has long commemorated Pulaski's contributions to the American Revolutionary War; on October 29, 1779, the United States Congress passed a resolution that a monument should be dedicated to him, but the first monument to him, the Casimir Pulaski Monument in Savannah, Georgia, was not built until 1854.
 A bust of Pulaski was added to a collection of other busts of American heroes at United States Capitol in 1867.
 On May 11, 1910, US President William Taft revealed a Congress-sponsored General Casimir Pulaski statue.

 In 1929, Congress passed another resolution, this one recognizing October 11 of each year as "General Pulaski Memorial Day", with a large parade held annually on Fifth Avenue in New York City.
 Separately, a Casimir Pulaski Day is celebrated in Illinois and some other places on the first Monday of each March.
 In some Illinois school districts, the day is an official school holiday.
-After a previous attempt failed, Congress passed a joint resolution conferring honorary U.S. citizenship on Pulaski in 2009, sending it to President Barack Obama for approval.
-He duly signed it on November 6, 2009, making Pulaski the seventh person so honored.
+In 1931 a ten foot tall bronze statue of Pulaski, sculpted by Polish-American sculptor Joseph Kiselewski, was erected in Pulaski Park in Milwaukee Wisconsin.
+35,000 people attended the ceremony.
+After a previous attempt failed, Congress passed a joint resolution conferring honorary US citizenship on Pulaski in 2009, sending it to President Barack Obama for approval.
+He signed it on November 6, 2009, making Pulaski the seventh person so honored.

 In Poland, in 1793 Pulaski's relative, Antoni Pułaski, obtained a cancellation of his brother's sentence from 1773.
 He has been mentioned in the literary works of numerous Polish authors, including Adam Mickiewicz, Juliusz Słowacki and Józef Ignacy Kraszewski.
 Adolf Nowaczyński wrote a drama "Pułaski w Ameryce" (Pulaski in America) in 1917.
 A museum dedicated to Pulaski, the Casimir Pulaski Museum in Warka, opened in 1967.

 Throughout Poland and the United States, people have celebrated anniversaries of Pulaski's birth and death, and there exist numerous objects of art such as paintings and statues of him.
 In 1879, to commemorate the 100th anniversary of his death, Henri Schoeller composed "A Pulaski March".
 Twenty years earlier, Eduard Sobolewski composed his opera, "Mohega", about the last days of Pulaski's life.
 Commemorative medals and stamps of Pulaski have been issued.
 Several cities, towns, townships and counties in United States are named after him, as are numerous streets, parks and structures.

 Although his statue stands in Savannah's Monterey Square, the city's Pulaski Square is named for him.